 Please tell us about the characteristics of your propulsion machine.

-We want to spread the use of small satellites with safe and inexpensive water engines
+We want to spread the use of small satellites with safe and inexpensive water engines.

-Could you tell us about your future developments?
+Please tell us about your future development.

 Return to the list